ucl-casa-ce/Galactic-Unicorn-MQTT-Scroller/ReadMe.md

-# MQTT Scroller for the Pimoroni Galactic Unicon with Pi Pico W
+# MQTT Scroller for the Pimoroni Galactic Unicon with Pi Pico W and 3D Printed Case
 MQTT Scroller for the Pimoroni Galactic Unicon with Pi Pico W

 An edited version of the Pimoroni Text Scroll to connect to Wifi and subscribe to an MQTT feed.
 This enables messages to be scrolled via any MQTT broker.